TuragaLab/flyvis/readme.md

 We first release examples to
 explore the connectome and how to provide custom stimuli to the models and explore their responses.
-Try our models inside our Google Colab notebooks. :
+Try our models inside our Google Colab notebooks:

 - [Explore the connectome](Todo)
 - [Provide custom stimuli](Todo)